karolfaltyn/zen/README.md

 ## Technologies Used

-- HTML

-- Tailwind CSS

 - React
 - TypeScript
+- Tailwind CSS
+- Shadcn UI
 - PostCSS

-- Shadcn UI

 ## License

 This project is licensed under the MIT License.